Isayso/PlaylistEditor/README.md

 # Playlist Editor for Kodi
-Editor/Player for Kodi playlist files (.m3u) for Windows with send link to Kodi and play with VLC player, download with youtube-dl.
+Windows Editor/Player for Kodi playlist files (.m3u) with send link to Kodi and play with VLC, download of youtube videos with youtube-dl.
 Import links from internet, other players or local storage devices (NAS).

 Can be used as an offline Youtube link storage for Windows.